 - Mega events with hundreds of images: Sometimes months.

-My Process: Concept vs Client Delivery
+The Process: Concept vs Client Delivery

-I run two very different editing workflows depending on the purpose, and each comes with its own post-processing timeline:
+We run two very different editing workflows depending on the purpose, and each comes with its own post-processing timeline:

 - For Conceptual & Wall Art Photography: In this case, I edit manually.
 Every shadow, highlight, and detail is intentional, and it demands surgical precision, especially if the work is meant to become gallery material intended for large-scale printing.
 I’ll typically spend about one hour per photo, sometimes longer if the piece requires it.